 Our programs and activities are open to all who wish to share in this church and its vital commitment to liberal religion.
 Specific contact names and numbers are provided for each group.
-Also, a telephone call to the church office (607-273-7521) during business hours will quickly put you in touch with a person responsible for our various projects.
+Also, a telephone call to the church office (607-273-7521) during business hours will direct you to the person responsible for our various projects.
 If it is not convenient to call during business hours, our telephone answering machine operates at all other times and will record your questions.

 ART IN THE PARLOR features a rotation of art exhibits (including photography and original crafts) by members and friends.
 The committee arranges for exhibits, makes the necessary preparations and seeks new exhibitors.
 Contact Diane Newton at 273-4960 or Margy Nelson at 257-7144.

-BOOK DISCUSSION GROUP meets on the first Friday of each month at 12:30 pm in the “high school room” of the annex.
+BOOK DISCUSSION GROUP meets on the first Friday of each month at 12:30 pm in the Beatrix Potter library.
 Participants bring their own lunches and spend about an hour and a half discussing the current book (chosen earlier).
 The discussion is led by one of the group members, who brings to the group book reviews and in-depth information about the author.
 After that there is open discussion about the book and author.